firoyj/firoyj.github.io/_posts/2023-11-27-dex-aggregator.md

 ## Context and problem

-As the first technical writer at Advanced Blockchain, an incubator for blockchain projects, upon joining I noticed a significant lack of technical documentation.
-In a dynamic, fast-paced setting developers were forging ahead with highly novel DeFi projects, but the documentation gaps presented critical bottlenecks.
-This resulted in challenges for testing code, maintenance, and onboarding.
+As the first technical writer at [Advanced Blockchain](https://www.advancedblockchain.com/), an incubator for blockchain projects, I arrived to a notable lack of technical documentation.
+In a dynamic, fast-paced environment developer teams were steaming ahead creating novel DeFi projects.
+However, the gaps in documentation resulted in critical bottlenecks and challenges for onboarding, code testing, maintenance.

+## Contribution

+A large part of the documentation I created at Advanced Blockchain is protected by non-disclosure agreements, therefore I cannot share it her, but the writing sample below is an excerpt of a high-level overview with elements of explanation.
+The purpose is to explain the protocol to the general reader.

-I assessed existing documentation, aligning it with the company goals to develop a scope and strategy for technical documentation.
+I started by assessing the status of the existing documentation, I then developed a scope and strategy to help the company achieve its goals.
 I joined the Entropic product team at the design stage.
-The writing sample below is an excerpt of a high-level overview with elements of explanation.
-The purpose is to explain the product to the general reader.

-## Contribution

 I worked closely with the Entropic product manager and engineers on the following:

+- Collaborated with engineers to prepare project documentation for external audit
 - Planning scope and structure of the documentation, including gaps analysis
 - Initiating Docs-as-code processes in GitHub
 - Processes and tutorials